 As indicated on the College of Graduate Studies Deferred Standing (SD) Policy, a Deferred Standing is appropriate if medical or personal problems make it impossible for the student to complete the course requirements on time, but the requirements can be completed with an extension of time (i.e., Students granted Deferred Standing in Winter Session courses must complete all outstanding course requirements by August 23 following.
-Students granted Deferred standing in Summer Session courses must complete all outstanding in Summer Session courses must complete all outstanding work by December 23 following).
+Students granted Deferred standing in Summer Session courses must complete all outstanding work by December 23 following).